 Taking missing person and runaway juvenile reports

 Other duties include:

 Collecting and processing evidence or found property

 CSO’s also assist the Animal Welfare Unit by transporting sick, injured or at large animals and by responding to animal welfare checks.

-CSO’s also get to participate in the many community events the Eugene Police Department sponsors every year, including the Special Olympics Torch Run, Safety Town, Shop with a Cop, supplying meals to community members in need, and all the many other opportunities this department supports every year to serve the community.
+CSO’s are fortunate to be able to participate in the many community events the Eugene Police Department sponsors every year.
+Some of the events include the Special Olympics Torch Run, Safety Town, Shop with a Cop, supplying meals to community members in need, and all the many other opportunities this department supports every year to serve the community.